Ryan-Adams57/Sysinternals-Windows-Group-Policy-Templates/README.md

 This project is designed to create Group Policy Administrative Template Files (ADM\ADMX).
 These files are used in Group Policy to configure Microsoft Windows Sysinternals Utilities.

-The list of tools for which Group Policy exists
+The list of tools for which Group Policy exists:
 - AccessChk
 - AccessEnum
 - Active Directory Explorer